-In a large bowl mix flour and baking powder.
-Cut in Crisco until well mixed.
-Make a well in center of mixture and slowly add suero.
-Knead dough with your fingers and add suero when necessary.
-Its all right if the dough is sticky, more flour can be added.
-But I like it a little bit sticky – the galletas will be flakier.
+In a large bowl, mix the flour and baking powder.
+Cut in the Crisco until well mixed.
+Make a well in the center of the mixture and slowly add the suero.
+Knead the dough with your fingers and add suero when necessary.
+It's all right if the dough is sticky; more flour can be added.
+But I like it a little bit sticky; the galletas will be flakier.

-- Knead until smooth then divide dough into 12-14 balls, pat out until about 1 inch thick.
+On a work surface, knead the dough until smooth, then divide into 12 to 14 balls.
+Pat out until about 1 inch thick.